How often do you think about what type of water you drink?

 Typically, the first stage of the purification process is a filtration process.
 The water (be it well water or municipal water) is run through the carbon filters to trap the larger sediments and particulates.

-The end result is water that is very clean and safe to drink, regardless of its source.
+The end result of these purification processes is water that is very clean and safe to drink, regardless of its source.

 Spring water is collected from springs, directly at the source of the water.
 Because of that, it’s typically free of contaminants, bacteria, and parasites.
-There may be some particulates, but those are usually eradicated during the filtration process a lot of spring water goes through.
+There may be some particulates, but those are usually eradicated during the filtration process.
+A lot of spring water goes through as it travels from its underground source to the surface.

 Glacier water is collected from melting glaciers.
 Again, it’s collected directly from the source, so is usually safe to drink with minimal treatment required.

-On the upside, a lot of glacier and spring water is rich in vital minerals that make it “healthier” and give it a unique taste.
-On the downside, however, it’s typically far more expensive than “standard” bottled water.
+On the upside, more glacier and spring water is rich in vital minerals that make it "healthier" and give it a unique taste.
+On the downside, however, it’s typically far more expensive than "standard" bottled water.

-It’s believed (without much evidence [1]) that the high alkaline content of alkaline water can neutralize acids in the body and maintain a healthy pH level.
+It is believed (without much evidence [1]) that the high alkaline content of alkaline water can neutralize acids in the human body and maintain a healthy pH level.

 However, be warned: reducing the acidity in your stomach by drinking a lot of alkaline water can actually reduce your body’s natural ability to eradicate bacteria.
 Excessive consumption of alkaline water can also lead to metabolic alkalosis, leading to vomiting, nausea, and other symptoms.